Trainability Enhancement of Parameterized Quantum Circuits via Reduced-Domain Parameter Initialization: Trainability Enhancement

 In general, an $N$-qubit cost function $C$ is said to exhibit a BP in the $\theta_v$ direction, if $\mathop{\mathbb{E}}\limits_{\boldsymbol{\theta}}\partial_{\theta_v}{C}=0$, and the variance decreases exponentially with $N$, that is,

 On the other hand, it is said to be trainable, if the variance decreases polynomially with $N$, that is,

-Similarly, we can define circuit depth dependent BP, as the depth is also a key figure of merit in VQAs.
-The number of qubits and circuit depth are unified as the size of PQC\@.
+Similarly, we can define the circuit-depth-dependent BP, as the depth is also a key figure of merit in VQAs.
+The number of qubits and the circuit depth are unified as the size of PQC\@.

-The following theorems state that the reduced-domain parameter initialization strategy with a selected hyperparameter in the scaling of $\frac{1}{\sqrt{L}}$ can help PQCs avoid BPs.
-Remarkably, they hold for PQCs whose depths are polynomial functions of the number of qubits, while \cite{McClean2018} demonstrated that for a wide class of randomly initialized PQCs of reasonably modest depth, BPs occur even with simple local operators.
+Recall that once a BP occurs, the training of PQCs is prohibited.
+The following theorem states that the reduced-domain initialization strategy with a selected hyperparameter in the scaling of $\frac{1}{\sqrt{L}}$ can help PQCs avoid BPs.
+Remarkably, it holds for PQCs whose depths are polynomial functions of the number of qubits, while Ref.~\cite{McClean2018} demonstrated that for a wide class of randomly initialized PQCs of reasonably linear depth, BPs occur even with simple local observables.